IsaFoL/IsaFoL/Weidenbach_Book/README.md

 The generated code can be found in `code/IntInf` (infinite integer) or `code/Native`.

-If [MLton](http://mlton.org) is in your path, you can compile the code with `make'.
+If [MLton](http://mlton.org) is in your path, you can compile the code with `make`.

 A CNF is included in the repository.
 It takes less than 15 seconds to answer `UNSAT`.
 The program can be run with:

-    ./full_SAT_Trail ../eq.atree.braun.7.unsat.cnf
+    ./IsaSAT ../eq.atree.braun.7.unsat.cnf